aneoconsulting/ArmoniK.Admin.GUI/.docs/guide/datagrid-custom-columns.md

 If there is no data in the datagrid, the column will be added but not displayed.
 :::

-If the property exists, it will be added shown.
+If the property exists, it will be shown.
 If not, a simple `-` will be displayed.

 ![Datagrid view with some custom columns](./assets/add-columns-result.png)